aidinstinct/freqtrade-alpaca/README.md

 The project is currently setup in two main branches:

 - `develop` - This branch has often new features, but might also contain breaking changes.
 We try hard to keep this branch as stable as possible.
-- `stable` - This branch contains the latest stable release.
+- `main` - This branch contains the latest stable release.
 This branch is generally well tested.
 - `feat/*` - These are feature branches, which are being worked on heavily.
 Please don't use these unless you want to test a specific feature.

 ## Support